 The results will give a random sample plot system on the map and their point has been transferred to GPS.
 Thence, use of function of “goto” of GPS to go right position of each plot in the field.

-Step 3: Permanent Pilot Measurement
+Step 3: Plot Measurement

 Objective: